Mrian07/Proyeksi/docs/release-notes/4-2-9/README.md

 ---

-# OpenProject 4.2.9
+# ProyeksiApp 4.2.9

-OpenProject 4.2.9 contains the newest translations for the OpenProject core and plugins.
-Thanks to everyone who helped to translate and proof read OpenProject\!
+ProyeksiApp 4.2.9 contains the newest translations for the ProyeksiApp core and plugins.
+Thanks to everyone who helped to translate and proof read ProyeksiApp\!

-To help translate OpenProject, please take a look at the [OpenProject CrowdIn projects](https://crowdin.com/projects/opf).
+To help translate ProyeksiApp, please take a look at the [ProyeksiApp CrowdIn projects](https://crowdin.com/projects/opf).

 For further information on the release, please take a look at